Escartem/GenshinAudio/README.md

 ![i2](https://user-images.githubusercontent.com/43405304/201538207-9bb88974-cf08-47e1-9a8c-8a6d0a7b314b.png)

-I'm no unity expert but I guess the filenames might be mapped somewhere else and references through their offset.
+I'm no unity expert but I guess the filenames might be mapped somewhere else and referenced through their offset.

 If you are interested, here is the script I used with quickBMS :